Stephen came late in life to serious writing, although he can say that he always had an interest in writing and the

 Service with Northamptonshire Police continued for thirty years.
 During that time the ‘life skills’ came thick and fast.
 As a young man he’d always felt that writing a fictional tome was not something he could do without them.
 It was only towards the end of his service that he began to wonder whether, as is commonly stated, that ‘there is a book in everyone,’ came more and more to the front of his mind.
 The idea of a book that commenced in his early career came back to him.
 Although it probably never went away and fermented in the back of his mind until a rekindling of a desire to write fictional stories, mostly based up those earlier life skills in ‘the job,’ made his mind up for him.
 The book had to come out and ‘Blind Murder’ was the result.

 His desire to write well fermented into accepting a chance to do a Masters Degree in Creative Crime fiction writing with the University of East Anglia.
 Two year later he graduated and in the meantime completed his second book in the Jake Jordan series (Driving Dead).
-His third novel ‘Crimson Dragon‘ was originally written – and re-written – for his degree which Stephen hopes will be available in 2022.
+His third novel ‘Crimson Dragon‘ was originally written – and re-written – for his degree which and will be available in 2022.
 Stephen is now deep into planning his fourth book, the third in the Jake Jordan series and a fifth book as another standalone crime fiction book.
 Which one will come out first is anyone’s guess!

 So here we are, moving further and further away from a job that literally gave him everything, to a point where he can sink closer into obscurity, unless of course, you by his books.